- Fee assured

 My current research interests include the evaluation of new intracoronary stents and the use of anti-thrombotic and lipid lowering drugs in patients with acute coronary syndrome.

 I was awarded a Certificate of Completion of Specialist Training in Cardiology and General Internal Medicine in 2002.
 I am a member of the British Cardiovascular Society and the British Cardiovascular Intervention Society.
+I was elected a Fellow of the Royal College of Physicians in 2012.

 Outcomes (checked and approved by medical professional body)